jai-imageio/jai-imageio-jpeg2000/README.md

 [JJ2000 license](LICENSE-JJ2000.txt) and is therefore
 [not compatible with the GPL 3 license](https://github.com/stain/jai-imageio-core/issues/4).
-It should however still be compatible with licenses that allow replacable binary dependencies, like Apache, BSD and LGPL.
+It should however still be compatible with licenses that allow replaceable binary dependencies, like Apache, BSD and LGPL.

 NOTE: This is a module extracted from the
 [java.net project jai-imageio-core](https://java.net/projects/jai-imageio-core/).
-It depends on the [jai-imageio-core](https://github.com/stain/jai-imageio-core) module.
+It depends on the [jai-imageio-core](https://github.com/jai-imageio/jai-imageio-core) module.

 There is **NO FURTHER DEVELOPMENT** in this repository; any commits here are just to keep the build working with recent versions of Maven/Java - the date in the version number indicates the time of such modifications and should not have any effect on functionality.

+You are however welcome to raise Github pull requests for any improvements.

 If you are not concerned about GPL compatibility or source code availability, you might instead want to use